Interactive Brokers Group, Inc. (NASDAQ:IBKR) Insider Thomas Aj Frank Sells 16,842 Shares

-Interactive Brokers Group, Inc. (NASDAQ:IBKR) insider Thomas Aj Frank sold 16,842 shares of the business’s stock in a transaction that occurred on Monday, November 8th.
-The stock was sold at an average price of $73.61, for a total transaction of $1,239,739.62.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Interactive Brokers Group, Inc. (NASDAQ:IBKR) insider Thomas Aj Frank sold 16,842 shares of the company’s stock in a transaction dated Wednesday, November 17th.
+The stock was sold at an average price of $73.86, for a total value of $1,243,950.12.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.

 Thomas Aj Frank also recently made the following trade(s):